-- 1. Attitudinal Barriers: Behaviours, perceptions, and assumptions that discriminate against people with disabilities.
-These barriers often emerge from a lack of understanding, which can lead people to ignore, judge or misunderstand those with disabilities.
-An example of how an attitude can contribute to the discrimination is speaking to the assistant, rather than the person with a disability, assuming that a person who cannot communicate in traditional ways cannot understand.
-Training such as inter-personal skills for customer service is a way to address this type of barrier. - 2.
-Informational or Communication Barriers: When a person with a disability cannot easily receive and/or understand information that is available to others.
-One example of a communication barrier is when information is only available in audio or verbal format and is inaccessible to people with hearing loss.
-Ways of addressing this barrier include having sign language interpreters, closed captioning services, or written materials to accompany presentations. - 3.
-Technological Barriers: When technology does not meet the needs of people with disabilities.
-An example of this could be service computers at City Hall that are not accessible to people with vision loss.
-Ways of addressing include providing computers that have screen reader software and large print key labels. - 4.
-Physical or Architectural Barriers: Elements of buildings or outdoor spaces that create barriers.
-An example of this is utility poles placed in the sidewalk without adequate width for people using mobility scooters or wheelchairs to navigate.
-Ways of addressing include retrofitting the built environment and planning new sidewalks without obstructions.
+1. Attitudinal Barriers: Behaviours, perceptions, and assumptions that discriminate against people with disabilities.
+These barriers often emerge from a lack of understanding, which can lead people to ignore, judge, or misunderstand those with disabilities.

+An example of how an attitude can contribute to discrimination is speaking to a person's assistant, rather than the person with a disability, assuming that a person who cannot communicate in traditional ways cannot understand.
+Employee sensitivity and inclusivity training such as to improve interpersonal skills for customer service is one way to address this type of barrier.

+2. Informational or Communication Barriers: When a person with a disability cannot easily receive and/or understand information that is available to others.

+An example of a communication barrier is when information is available only in audio or verbal format and is inaccessible to people with hearing loss.
+Ways of addressing this barrier include having sign language interpreters, closed captioning services, or written materials to accompany presentations.

+3. Technological Barriers: When technology does not meet the needs of people with disabilities.

+An example of this could be service computers at City Hall that are not accessible to people with sight loss.
+Ways of addressing this include providing computers with screen reader software and large print key labels.

+4. Physical or Architectural Barriers: Elements of buildings or outdoor spaces that create barriers.

+An example of this is utility poles placed in the sidewalk without adequate clearance for people using mobility scooters or wheelchairs to navigate.
+Ways of addressing this include retrofitting the built environment to create additional space and planning new sidewalks without obstructions.

-5. Organizational or Systemic Barriers: Policies, procedures or practices that may unintentionally result in people with disabilities being treated differently or excluded from participating.
-An example of this is when people with disabilities are not accommodated at public consultation events because of the location or format of the event.
-Ways of addressing this include offering multiple events at different locations and offering additional ways to provide input outside of attending in person.
+5. Organizational or Systemic Barriers: Policies, procedures, or practices that may result in people with disabilities being mistreated or excluded from participating.

+An example of this is when people with disabilities are not included at public consultation events because of the location or format of the event.
+Ways of addressing this is updating communication guidelines and visual standards to increase accessibility of public documents through alternate formats.

-The City of Victoria is committed to removing existing and preventing the creation of barriers through the application of this framework and its actions.
+The City of Victoria is committed to removing existing barriers and preventing the creation of new barriers through the application of this framework and its actions.